George-Gabro/discord_youtube_bot/README.md

     - then execute `docker stop <ID>`

 ## Commands
-- `music ${youtube_video_url}` to play a youtube video in the voice channel, PS you have to be inside a voice channel in order to execute this command
+- `music play ${youtube_video_url}` to play a youtube video in the voice channel, PS you have to be inside a voice channel in order to execute this command
+- `music stop` to stop the played song
+- `music pause` to pause the played song
+- `music resume` to unpause the played song
 - `ping` simply returns pong